krzubair/test_app/README.md

 # README
-Complete ruby on rails for development
+Currently in learning mode in the ruby in rails